We all remember that first CrossFit workout that had burpees in it. How could we forget? It was awful!

 - 5 RFT:

 2. Relax During Your Burpees

 You can keep your heart rate lower by relaxing your muscles during burpees.

-When you go down to the ground, right before your hands make contact with the floor, let your arms and shoulders relax.
+When you go down to the ground, right before your hands make contact with the floor, let your arms, legs and shoulders relax.
 Do the same thing when you come back up before you jump and clap.

 Don’t relax in the push-up position, if only because it’ll make it more difficult to get off the ground.